|

 visitors.
 The first luncheon was a success, and within three months, every

 Lutheran jurisdiction was represented.
-Click here
+Formal luncheons ended in December 2015.

-to learn more about the LLF
+Informal luncheon groups will begin in early 2016.
+Click here to learn more about the LLF

 Our objectives are to: